MathiasDamsgaard/Comp_Social_Sci_Webpage/content/network-analysis.md

 A concrete example could be the package _numpy_ which has about 3.500 packages depending on it.
 These packages will generally not be depending on many other packages.
 While some other package e.g. _jupyter-events_ with only 17 packages depending on it, will be the dependency of packages, which depend on more packages.
 So these 17 packages will depend on more packages.

-Also there has been done some interesting analysis in the explainer notebook on degree correlations in this directed graph.
-This can be read in the Network Analysis section here: [Project.ipynb](https://github.com/MathiasDamsgaard/Comp_Social_Sci_Assignments/blob/main/Project.ipynb).
+Also there has been done some interesting analysis in the [explainer notebook](explainer-notebook.html) on degree correlations in this directed graph under the Network Analysis section.

 -----